Shatori Walker-Kimbrough: College career

 Walker-Kimbrough played four years of college basketball for the Maryland Terrapins between 2013 and 2017.
 She earned first-team All-Big Ten as a sophomore, junior and senior, and Big Ten All-Defensive Team as a junior and senior.

 Professional career

 WNBA

 Walker-Kimbrough was drafted with the sixth overall pick in the 2017 WNBA draft by the Washington Mystics.
 She played her first three WNBA seasons with the Mystics.

 On April 15, 2020, Walker-Kimbrough was traded to the New York Liberty in a deal that sent Tina Charles to Washington.
 Two days later, the Liberty traded her to the Phoenix Mercury in exchange for the draft rights of Jocelyn Willoughby.

 Walker-Kimbrough started the 2021 WNBA season with the Connecticut Sun, where she signed a hardship contract and played one game.

 Later in the 2021 season, she returned to the Washington Mystics.
 She continued with the Mystics in 2022, 2023 and 2024.

 On February 1, 2025, Walker-Kimbrough signed with the Atlanta Dream.

+Walker-Kimbrough signed with the Indiana Fever on April 15, 2026.

+On May, 21, 2026, Walker-Kimbrough was waived by The Indiana Fever.

+Walker-Kimbrough signed a rest-of-season contract with the Atlanta Dreamon July 7, 2026.